phiber99/endor/reflections/Alexander.md

 On the Scrum side, we have decided to use [Jira](https://www.atlassian.com/software/jira), and have started breaking up a single user story into tasks and acceptance criteria.
 There are still quite a few user stories to break down, but we will break them down as we go and work on our SCRUM process (our first sprint will be next week).
 I will try to contribute as much as I can with the deliveries, by solving as many tasks as I can and feel comfortable with.
 I think this might be at a slower pace in the beginning as I'm totally new to web development, but will definitely pick up speed as I experiment and learn.

+## Week 3

+This week I've focused on learning React, which I mentioned I wanted to do the previous week.
+I think I've gotten an understading of the very basics of it.
+We started our first sprint this week, which we ended with a meeting where we all explained the code we wrote so everyone could understand.
+There was not super much code written, but still very useful since many of us got to work practically with React for the first time.
+I think everyone is trying their best, sometimes it can be hard going headfirst into something you have not worked with before.
+During this next week, I want to continue focus on learning React, I will do this the same way I did the previous week, by watching videos and reading the React documentation.
+However I will try to be more practical with the things I learn, and applying my knowledge through userstories I get assigned.